CS234319/safot/tutorials/md/Mini-LISP.md

 - Mathematica (Wolfram's langauge for symbolic mathematical computatio)
 - All assembly languages
 - R, Tcl, SNOBOL, Julia, XSLT, Rexx, ... (more or less famous languages)
+- Turing machine

+But not Smalltalk, C++, Java, ML, Scala, Python, and most mainstream programming languages

 ### Homoiconicity in LISP
 - A LISP *program* is just an S-expression
 - A LISP *function*